Nucleon Transversity Distribution in the Continuum and Physical Mass Limit from Lattice QCD

 In Fig.~\ref{fig:RenorME-tsep}, we plot the renormalized quasi-LF correlation in the hybrid scheme, as a function of the quasi-LF distance $\lambda=zP_z$.
 The data points are obtained on ensembles with nearly the same pion mass.
 As can be seen from the figure, the results show a good convergence as $P_z$ increases for all ensembles.
-We would like to point out that X650 is a new ensemble with very coarse lattice and large volume which is generated with a rather aggressive Monte Carlo set-up to save computer time.
-It exhibits relatively larger errors compared to other ensembles.
-We include it here for demonstration purposes.
-Although it only has minor impact on the final extrapolated result, it clearly demonstrates the importance of controlling the continuum limit.
+However, as we increase the nucleon boost momentum, the excited-state contamination worsens so that uncertainties increase.
 The $P_z=2.63$~GeV data on X650 and $P_z=3.23$~GeV data on N203 have much larger uncertainties compared to other data sets due to the relatively larger momentum on these ensembles.
 We exclude them in our analysis below.
 In Fig.~\ref{fig:RenorME-pionmass}, we show the pion mass dependence of the renormalized quasi-LF correlations on ensembles with the same lattice spacing $a=0.085$~fm, where the pion masses are $m_\pi=\{354,281,222\}$ MeV, respectively.
 As shown in the figure, the results only exhibit a very mild dependence on the pion mass.

 From the figures above, we can see that the uncertainty of the renormalized quasi-LF correlation grows at large distance, while a Fourier transform to momentum space requires the quasi-LF correlation at all distances.
 If we do a brute-force truncation and Fourier transform, unphysical oscillations will appear in the momentum space distribution.
 To resolve this issue, we adopt a physics-based extrapolation form~\cite{Ji:2020brr} at large quasi-LF distance